aleph2c/miros/doc/introduction.rst

 its own computer).
 This ability to process in parallel is called **orthogonality** in statechart theory.

-The **statechart** was invented by the Mathematician David Harel in 1983 as a conceptual tool to help the avionics industry manage their engineering complexity.
+The **statechart** was invented by the Mathematician `David Harel
+<https://en.wikipedia.org/wiki/David_Harel>`_ in 1983 as a conceptual tool to
+help the avionics industry manage their engineering complexity.
 Instead of working from a metaphor, David Harel's innovations occurred while working shoulder to shoulder with Israeli software engineers, while he watched them build a jet fighter.
 He noticed that they could answer questions like, “What algorithm is used by the radar to measure the distance to a target?”, but they did not have answers to questions that seemed more basic, such as “What happens when you press this button [...] under all possible circumstances?”
 After asking such questions, he would watch the engineers dive into a two-volume, 2000 page document; attempting to cross-reference different parts of the tome, written by different authors.

 .. image:: _static/DavidHarel.png
     :target: https://www.lemonde.fr/blog/binaire/files/2015/04/statechart.png
     :align: center

-Many large scale engineering disasters occur due to “interface failures,” not as a result of a single component, but of the integration between them.
+Many large scale engineering disasters occur due to “interface failures,” not as a result of a single component failure, but as a failure of those parts to interface properly with one another.
 The interface failures are the direct result of teams not having answers to the simple-seeming questions that David Harel asked his avionics team.

 We are lucky that David Harel comes from a strong background in mathematical topology and not from a programming perspective.
-He watched the engineers like an anthropologist, and mapped how they talked about things into simple pictures;
-often on napkins.
+He watched the engineers like an anthropologist would have, and mapped how they talked about things into simple topological maps; often on napkins.
 He didn't try to imagine how to program their descriptions but specifically focused on how to draw a picture of what they said, then thought of a way to formalize the pictures into a set of rules.
 The rules were simple enough that anyone looking at the diagram could quickly understand what would have otherwise taken pages to write down.
 The pictures described different working parts of the systems as **states**, and often, these states of operation would also contain the behaviour of other states.
 From this, he formalized the notion of a **hierarchical state machine (HSM)**.
-Using this formalism, it was possible to build a software framework that could take pages and pages of a complex specification, convert it into a compacted diagram that could quickly be understood by another person, or a team, and compile it into working software.
+Using this formalism (rules for mapping ideas into pictures), it was possible to build a software framework that could take pages and pages of a complex specification, convert it into a compacted diagram that could quickly be understood by another person, or a team, and compile it into working software.